Team Lance-A-Bot Official Website

 Airs live Tuesdays 6-7pm on WSJM FM 94.9

-Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRST Robotics, began its second season in late February.
-The show is a partnership between the radio station and the SCRA, and is underwritten by six sponsors, Bradford Insurance Agency, Gaishin Mfr, Lakeshore Public Schools, Lake Michigan College, Berrien Springs Public Schools, amd Kettering University.
-The moderators are be Ray Gustafson, the station’s program director, and Tim Dunaj, judge advisor for the St. Joseph FRC District Competition.
-The show airs live on WSJM as well as on Facebook with a podcast available on wsjm.com.
+Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRST Robotics, will begin its third season in late February.
+The show is a partnership between the radio station and the SCRA, and will be underwritten by sponsors TBA.
+The moderators will be Ray Gustafson, the station’s program director, and Tim Dunaj, judge advisor for the St. Joseph FRC District Competition.
+The show will air live on WSJM as well as on Facebook with a podcast available on wsjm.com.

 Meet the Team

 The Lakeshore Robotics Team, started in Fall 2011, is a project of Lakeshore High School in Stevensville, MI.
 We have about 50 dedicated individuals involved.
 You can meet them here.